andrewpey/vtland/_posts/2018-12-12-consists-editor.md

 *img*

 This is the window you'll use to buy new vehicles or reconfigure already owned ones.
-Let's go through some features it provides.
+Let's go through some features it provides, besides allowing the player to take a glimpse at some summary information of the vehicle.

 ### Adding units